 or, if not breastfeeding:

 In hot weather, breastfed babies may feed more often as breastmilk is a drink as well as a food.
-Formula-fed babies may need extra boiled and cooled tap water.
+Formula-fed babies may need a little extra boiled and cooled tap water.

 What to avoid